Why We Recommend the Instant Pot Pro Plus Wi-Fi Smart 10-in-1 6qt

 Composite scores derived from review patterns, expert coverage, and specifications.
 Higher is stronger on that dimension.

-The Pro Plus Wi-Fi offers smart connectivity and extra cooking programs for those wanting advanced features and remote control capability.
-However, the Duo 7-in-1 delivers nearly identical core performance at half the price with a slightly higher rating, making it the practical choice for most users who prioritize essential pressure cooking, slow cooking, and steaming functions.
+The Pro Plus Wi-Fi offers smart connectivity and additional cooking programs for $90 more, appealing to tech-focused users wanting remote control.
+The Duo 7-in-1 delivers nearly identical performance at half the price with a slightly higher rating, making it the practical choice for most home cooks who don't need Wi-Fi features.

 Reader Questions About Instant Pots